-INTERIM CHANGE HHA ACTION Decrease in income except for decrease that lasts less than 30 days or is subject to ImputedWelfare Income rules.
+INTERIM CHANGE HHA ACTION • Decrease in income except for decrease that lasts less than 30 days or is subject to Imputed Welfare Income rules.
 HHA will process an interim reduction in tenant rent (i.e. Total Tenant Payment) if the household's income decreases.
 Increases in any type of income between regular recertifications, including moves and port outs.
 HHA will not recalculate household income until the effective date of their next regular certification Change in household composition HHA will conduct an Interim recertification to add the family member; however, income will not be recalculated until the next reexam.
 See changes in household composition for detailed policy on changes in household composition.
 Increase in monetary or non-monetary income after a household claimed zero income HHA will process an interim change to rent.
-Residents with seasonal income stops working Residents with seasonal or sporadic income will have their circumstances examined every 90 days until they have stable income and/or will have their prior actual income over the previous twelve months annualized as current and anticipated income.
-Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income.
-Increases in monetary or non-monetary income after resident claimed zero income HHA will process an interim change to rent.
+Any income change within 3 months prior to the scheduled recertification HHA may choose whether or not to conduct an Interim Redetermination within 3 months prior to the scheduled recertification.